 We’re soup people, especially in the fall and winter.
 A slow-cooked soup is a wonderful thing on a weekend.
 There are nights after work or work-day lunches when something quick is an absolute necessity.
 We are not pre-made, store bought canned soup people, however.
 The best way in my experience to get that quick fix is by home canning soup when produce is fresh and abundant.

-If you have a pressure canner, home canning soup is easy, safe, and tasty.
-You don’t need any books or recipes, either.
+If you have a pressure canner (affiliate link), home canning soup is easy, safe, and tasty.
+You don’t need any recipes, either.
 Just use whatever ingredients you have on hand and follow these very simple guidelines:

 Those are the basics.
 I tend to just make soup when I have little bits of things needing used up.
 Some tomatoes instead of a more traditional broth with the end of season green beans and some carrots, etc. It’s a simple process, overall and makes great, frugal use of every garden odd and end without feeling like you need to eat it all before it goes bad.